Norman Rockwell in the Collections of The Henry Ford

 Calendar

-Norman Rockwell died in 1978 – but his illustrations live on.
-Many of his works express a positive vision of American daily life and traditions that resonate with his admirers.
-This calendar produced in 1980 showed that Rockwell’s works endured and continue to do so.
+Norman Rockwell died in 1978, but his illustrations lived on.
+Many of his works, like those included in this 1980 calendar, expressed a positive vision of American daily life and traditions that still resonates with Rockwell's fans.

 Christmas tree ornament